 Often called SNG Keckman or SNG Helsinki.
 This volume, one of two for the Keckman Collection, is a primary reference for the coins of Karia.
 It is difficult to obtain but essential for dealers and specialist collectors.

 BKBKARIA.
-SNG Finland, The Erkki Keckman Collection in the Skopbank, Helsinki, Part I, Karia, 32 plates, 926 coins; $140.00 (€107.80)
+SNG Finland, The Erkki Keckman Collection in the Skopbank, Helsinki, Part I, Karia, 32 plates, 926 coins; $140.00 (€105.00)

-Kaunos, Caria, c.
-5th Century B.C.
+Mylasa, Caria, c.
+2nd Century B.C.

 Ashton, R., et al. “The Pixodarus Hoard” in Coin Hoards IX (2002).
 Head, B.V.
 A Catalog of the Greek Coins in the British Museum, Caria, Cos, Rhodes, etc. (London, 1897).
 Klein, Dieter.
 Sammlung von griechischen Kleinsilbermünzen und Bronzen, Nomismata 3.
 (Milano, 1999).
 Konuk, K. “Influences et Eléments Achéménides dans le monnayage de la Carie” in MIMAA.
 Konuk, K. “The Early Coinage of Kaunos” in Essays Price, pp. 197 - 224 and pls.
 47 - 50.
 Meadows, A.R.
 "Stratonikeia in Caria: the Hellenistic City and its Coinage" in NC 2002.
 Numismatik Lanz, Auktion 13: Sammlung Karl, Münzen von Karien.
 (27 Nov 2006).
 Price, M.J. & N. Waggoner.
 Archaic Greek Silver Coinage, The "Asyut" Hoard.
 (London, 1975).
 Sear, D. Greek Coins and Their Values, Volume 2, Asia and Africa.
 (London, 1979).
 Sylloge Nummorum Graecorum, Denmark, The Royal Collection of Coins and Medals, Danish National Museum, Vol. 5: Ionia, Caria and Lydia.
 (West Milford, NJ, 1982).
 Sylloge Nummorum Graecorum, Deutschland, Münzsammlung Universität Tübingen, Part 5: Karien und Lydien.
 (Berlin, 1994).
 Sylloge Nummorum Graecorum, Deutschland, Sammlung Hans Von Aulock, Vol. 2: Caria, Lydia, Phrygia, Lycia, Pamphylia.
 (Berlin, 1962).
 Sylloge Nummorum Graecorum, Finland, The Erkki Keckman Collection in the Skopbank, Helsinki, Part 1: Karia.
 (Helsinki, 1994).
 Sylloge Nummorum Graecorum, Great Britain VI, Corpus Christi College Cambridge, The Lewis Collection II: The Greek Imperial Coins.
 (1992).
-Sylloge Nummorum Graecorum, Turkey 1: The Muharrem Kayhan Collection.
+Sylloge Nummorum Graecorum, Turkey I: The Muharrem Kayhan Collection.
 (Istanbul, 2002).
+Sylloge Nummorum Graecorum, Turkey VIII: Mugla Museum, Vol. 1: Caria.
+(Istanbul, 2012).
 Troxell, H.A.
 “Carians in Miniature” in Studies Mildenberg.
 Troxell, H.A.
 “Winged Carians” in Essays Thompson.
 Waggoner, N.M.
 Early Greek Coins from the Collection of Jonathan P. Rosen (ANS ACNAC 5).
 (New York, 1983).

 Catalog current as of Saturday, March 08, 2014.
 Page created in 1.311 seconds